AlibabaCloudDocs/nat/intl.en-US/Enhanced NAT gateway/Upgrade a standard NAT gateway to an enhanced NAT gateway at a scheduled time.md

 # Upgrade a standard NAT gateway to an enhanced NAT gateway at a scheduled time

 Enhanced NAT gateways are an upgrade from standard NAT gateways and use a more advanced architecture.
 Compared with standard NAT gateways, enhanced NAT gateways provide higher elasticity and stability.
 This helps you manage data transfer in a more efficient manner.
 You can upgrade standard NAT gateways to enhanced NAT gateways at a scheduled time in the Virtual Private Cloud \(VPC\) console.
 The upgrade is free of charge.
-The time period for free upgrades is extended from December 31, 2020 to .
+The time period for free upgrades is extended from December 31, 2020 to September 30, 2021.

-## Upgrade notes
+## Upgrade

 Before you upgrade a standard NAT gateway to an enhanced NAT gateway, take note of the instructions in the following figure.